12 min read August 13, 2026 Skin Guide

 Use case Profile or local skin setting Claims to unlock gameplay or bypass servers

-The exact button name changes by Eaglercraft build.
-Some clients use a profile menu, some use a skin or cape screen, and some hosted builds disable local skin changes.
-If you cannot find a skin option, do not install a separate program to force it.
-Use a client build or server profile system that clearly supports custom skins.
+The control name depends on the Eaglercraft build: profile, skin, cape, or a server account menu.
+If the option is missing, do not install a separate program to force it.
+Use a client or server profile system that clearly supports custom skins.

 1. Download or create one 64x64 PNG skin from a trustworthy source.